 Restoring this vital tax incentive to revitalize our communities is long overdue.
 The Coalition encourages you to reach out to your Representatives and urge them to cosponsor this bill.
+Given the potential for a comprehensive tax package this year, the need for support is particularly timely.
 The federal Brownfield Tax Incentive was first passed in 1997 to allow parties who voluntarily investigated and remediated contaminated properties to deduct all cleanup costs on their federal income tax return in the year they spent the money on cleanup.
 By allowing for expensing rather than requiring remediation deductions to be spread out over ten years, the tax incentive was a powerful driver of private investment in the economic revitalization of brownfields.